tomixdev/long-midi-classifier/README.md

 The images below show midi clips with ground truth labels.
 ![Alt text](05-visualization/20230509_092423_ground_truth_labels.png)

 The project built a model that classifies these images at approximately 85% accuracy.
-(Blue lables show)
+Blue lables in the picture below show wrong predictions.
 ![Alt text](05-visualization/20230509_092423_classification_result.png)

 # How to use pretrained model?
-* pretrained models are available. to use use
+* pretrained models are available.
 ```python
 import torch
 torch.